Top 10 Malware February 2022

 Below are the Top 10 Malware ranked in order of prevalence.
 The respective indicators of compromise (IOCs) are provided to aid in detecting and preventing infections from these Top 10 Malware variants.
 Note: The associated URIs are aligned with malware’s respective domain(s) or IP(s) and increase the likelihood of maliciousness when found together.
 The URIs alone are not inherently malicious.

-CoinMiner is a cryptocurrency miner that uses Windows Management Instrumentation (WMI) and EternalBlue to spread across a network.
-CoinMiner uses the WMI Standard Event Consumer scripting to execute scripts for persistence.
+CoinMiner is a cryptocurrency miner family that typically uses Windows Management Instrumentation (WMI) and EternalBlue to spread across a network.
+Additionally, it typically uses the WMI Standard Event Consumer scripting to execute scripts for persistence.
+However, due to multiple variants of this malware, capabilities may vary.
 CoinMiner spreads through malspam or is dropped by other malware.

-Agent Tesla is a RAT that exfiltrates credentials, logs keystrokes, and captures screenshots from an infected computer.
+Agent Tesla is a RAT that exfiltrate credentials, log keystrokes, and capture screenshots from an infected computer.

 ZeuS is a modular banking trojan which uses keystroke logging to compromise victim credentials when the user visits a banking website.
 Since the release of the ZeuS source code in 2011, many other malware variants have adopted parts of its codebase, which means that events classified as ZeuS may actually be other malware using parts of the ZeuS code.